GetTerms/getterms-cookie-consent-and-policies/readme.txt

 Build steps to reproduce the distributed assets:

 1. Install Node.js (use `.nvmrc` for the recommended version).
-2. From the plugin root directory, run:
+2. Clone the public repository and from the plugin root directory, run:
    - `npm install`
    - `npm run build`
 3. The compiled output will be written to `dist/`.

-No private repositories are required to build; all source files needed are included in this plugin package.
+No private repositories are required to build; all source files needed are available in the public repository.

 == Changelog ==